ARM-software/ethos-n-driver-stack/README.md

 For more information on memory requirements and limitations, please see the documentation for your SoC.

-### Power management limitations
+### Power Management limitations

-Hibernate (sometimes referred to as 'suspend to disk') is not supported.
+Hibernate (sometimes referred to as 'suspend to disk') is only supported with SMMU configurations.

 ## License